what is artificial honey or fake honey

 Composition of artificial honey

-Artificial honey is mostly inverted sucrose from beet or cane sugar.
+Artificial honey is mostly made from inverted sucrose from beet or cane sugar.
 It is produced with or without starch sugar or starch syrup.
 It is adjusted in appearance, odor and flavor to imitate true honey.

 Depending on the production method, such creams contain non sugar constituents, minerals, sucrose and hydroxymethyl furfural.